jojobear2020/Hewlett-Hackard-Analysis/README.md

 ![](https://github.com/jojobear2020/Hewlett-Hackard-Analysis/blob/master/Images/mentorship_eligibility_results.PNG)

 ## SUMMARY

+***Retiring Titles***

 HR need to replace about 54K employees in the near future, as per information gathered during our analysis.

 ![](https://github.com/jojobear2020/Hewlett-Hackard-Analysis/blob/master/Images/total_emp_numbers_retiring%20(2).PNG)

+***Mentorship program***
-For mentorship program - given the number of all employees that may qualify for retirement soon, we saw that there is enough employees to mentor the next generation of successors.
+Given the number of all employees that may qualify for retirement soon, we saw that there is enough employees to mentor the next generation of successors.
 We have slightly under two thousands of those who may need or want to participate in the HR mentorship program.

 ![](https://github.com/jojobear2020/Hewlett-Hackard-Analysis/blob/master/Images/mentorship_eligibility_total_count.PNG)